Sex segregation in Iran: Police interference and punishing minglers

-Since the revolution it has been concepted a duty for civil police to execute Sharia among people.
+Since the revolution it has been considered a duty of civil police to enforce Sharia law throughout Iran.
 In 2012, Ahmadi-Moghaddam, current chief police, stated that "sex segregation is not our policy but when a man and woman are dancing in a garden the police interferes because the garden proprietor has plighted not to let sex mingling in a public place".

 In 2022 images of Sardar Talaie, ex-police chief of Tehran in social media were issued showing him exercising in a mixed gym.
-A turmoil started among Iranian people why the ex-commander of civil police who was responsible for confronting and punishing mingling of sexes is doing sport in a mixed gym in Canada.
+A turmoil started among Iranian people when the ex-commander of civil police was responsible for confronting and punishing mingling of sexes doing sports in a mixed gym in Canada.

+In 2002, Mojahed Khaziravi Iran national football team player was excluded from national team for years because of attending a mixed party.
+His arrest initially saw him receive a very harsh punishment of 99 lashes and he was handed a five-year suspension from playing with the national side and a three-year suspension from playing with his club Esteghlal.
+Needless to say, this was the beginning of the end to a very promising career for the then 22-year-old.
+Later his suspension was reduced and was not lashed either.

 Many cases of police action against sex mingling have been recorded.
 In 2015, police stopped a bus of tourists heading to the Maranjab Desert.
 All 32 passengers were arrested for sex mingling.

 In 2012, Sharia police arrested 45 boys and girls going mountain climbing in the suburb of Mashhad.
 In 2016, police arrested 25 boys and girls with the average age of 25-35 who didn't have any familiar relationship and were together in a garden villa in Pardis County (around Tehran).
 The prosecutor convicted them of premarital sex and ordered to punish them.